jaredkrinke/log/content/posts/static-site-generators/metalsmith.md

 Additionally, because Metalsmith is so simple to extend, I can actually foresee myself writing a plugin to, say, add inline diagrams that are automatically converted to SVG at build time (a feature that's part of my [my ideal workflow](overview.md)).

-One comment on Handlebars: this isn't a review of Handlebars, but I did find Handlebars to surprisingly agreeable template language.
+One comment on Handlebars: this isn't a review of Handlebars, but I did find Handlebars to be a surprisingly agreeable template language.
 This is actually high praise coming from me, since I find most template languages to be hideous and verbose.

 Overall, I'm very happy with Metalsmith, and it's likely that I will be using it moving forward.